BojanKomazec/demo-terraform/localhost/import_demo/README.md

     ...
 Plan: 1 to import, 1 to add, 0 to change, 1 to destroy.
 ```
+Note that if we run Terraform as Docker container, all terraform-generated directories and files (including `generated.tf`) will have `root` as owner and group.

 We'll preserve only those attributes that are required in resource "docker_container".

 If we run the same command again, we'll get: